papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

 ### Relay Chain Configuration

-You can use `relaychain` keyword to define further parameters for the relay chain at start-up.
+You can use the `relaychain` keyword to define further parameters for the relay chain at start-up.
 The available keys are:

 ??? function "`default_command` - the default command to run"